camunda/camunda-bpm-platform/TESTING.md

 * *The database*: h2,h2-xa,db2,sqlserver,oracle,postgresql,postgresql-xa,mysql (Only h2 and
   postgresql are supported in engine-integration tests)

-In order to configure the build, compose the profiles for runtime container, testsuite, database.
+To configure the build, compose the profiles for runtime container, testsuite, database.
 Example:

 ```
 mvn clean install -Pengine-integration,wildfly,h2